 What Is Solution Dyeing?

 Solution dyeing is a technique used to add color to synthetic fiber.
 There are many different methods used to dye carpet fibers, but essentially, they can be broken down into two categories: solution dyeing, and all other methods.
-I say this because solution dyeing is so different from all of the other methods that it truly is in a class of its own.
+This is because solution dyeing is so different from all of the other methods that it truly is in a class of its own.

 The traditional method of dyeing fibers involves first producing the fiber and then adding the color.
 In traditional dyeing methods, the fiber is produced in a colorless form (called a ‘greige good’, because of its appearance of being a color somewhere between gray and beige).
 After production, the fiber is then dipped in the dye to add the color.
 (This is a very over-simplified explanation of the process, but it provides the general idea.)

 In the solution dyeing method, the color is actually added to the liquid state of the fiber components, before the fiber is actually produced.
 Synthetic fibers are made of chemical compounds, or polymers, depending on the type of fiber.
 To bring the process down to its most basic explanation, the liquid chemicals are fed into the top of the machine and are forced through tiny holes called spinnerettes (picture a shower head) where the liquid is drawn out, leaving the newly created yarn.

 Solution-dyed fibers have color pigments added directly into the polymers (chemicals) at the initial stage of production.
 This means that when the fiber is extruded from the spinnerettes, it is already the desired color.

 What About Natural Fibers?